FreeDSx/LDAP/docs/Server/Replication.md

 referral to the provider.
 Call `ConsumerConfig::setReferWrites(false)` to reject it with `unwillingToPerform` instead.
 Reads, binds, compares, and StartTLS are served normally.

+In-process writes are refused for the same reason. `seed()` and `applyChanges()` both fail on a replica, since the provider owns the content and the next refresh would sweep away anything written locally.
+Apply changes to the provider and let them replicate.

 ### Storage Requirement

 A replica requires PDO storage (SQLite or MySQL) on either runner.
 Any other storage fails at startup.
 The reasons: